alexoviedo999/random-word-nft/README.md

-# Epic NFTs: Deployed with random word to Rikeby testnet.
+# Random Word NFTs: Deployed with random words to Rikeby testnet.